Water Testing

 Who should be doing it ?

-We maintain that all water quality monitoring across the Lakes system should be performed by an independent and well resourced watchdog ( e.g. EPA ), with the data made publicly available.
-This should be part of a long overdue comprehensive environmental audit of the Lakes system as called for by Darren Chester M.P. in Federal Parliament recently.
-We will continue to lobby for this.
+There are many agencies monitoring water quality in a spasmodic and uncoordinated fashion.
+We maintain that all water quality monitoring across the Lakes system should be performed by a single independent and well resourced watchdog ( e.g. EPA ), with all data made publically available.

 A number of agencies currently monitor water quality around the Lakes.
-Only some of this data is made publically available.
+However not all data is made publically available.

 EPA monitoring sites around the Lakes ( Source : EPA Report Card 2023 )